bitbulltech/gptbit/README.md

 GPTbit is an experimental open source application to create chatbot which returns response from custom data.
 It use Open AI chatGPT APIs to acheive the functionality.

-You can upload multiple doc files (.docx format) to create data library.
+You can upload multiple doc file (.docx format) or .txt file to create data library.
 It support content like text, images and Mathematical equations.